 The stock index is the securities market state indicator calculated in a certain way based on the most liquid ordinary shares or bonds.

-Fforex traders rarely trade these instruments.
+Forex traders rarely trade these instruments.
 It’s useful to keep index graphics in front of the eyes in a separate trading platform window, though.
-We’ll discuss the way to to use it in the market analytics section.
+We’ll discuss the way to use it in the market analytics section.

 To sum up, we can see a trader actually gets 24/7 access to the most relevant financial instruments from around the world and the opportunity to earn money on their changing prices while trading via a forex broker.